jaredwray/cacheable/packages/flat-cache/README.md

 - `cacheFilePath` - The full path to the cache file
 - `cacheDirPath` - The full path to the cache directory
 - `persistInterval` - The interval to save the data to disk
+- `changesSinceLastSave` - If there have been changes since the last save
 - `load(cacheId: string, cacheDir?: string)` - Loads the data from disk
 - `loadFile(pathToFile: string)` - Loads the data from disk
 - `all()` - Gets all the data in the cache